microsoft/pxt/docs/writing-docs/tutorials/basics.md

 ## Code Validation (`validation.local` and `validation.global` sections)

 If you want to enable code validation in your tutorial, you can do so by adding a validation section.
-As with [`blockconfig` above](#reconfiguring-blocks-in-the-toolbox-blockconfiglocal-and-blockconfigglobal-sections), there are two types of sections: `validation.local` and `validation.global`.
+As with [`blockconfig` above](#reconfiguring-blocks-in-the-toolbox-blockconfiglocal-and-blockconfigglobal-sections), there are two types of sections: `validation.global` and `validation.local`.
 Global can be anywhere in the markdown and applies to all steps in the tutorial.
 Local must appear within a specific step, and applies only to that step.
 Local takes precedence over global.

 Within a validation section, you may specify which validators you want to enable and properties for those validators using the same syntax we use for writing Skillmaps (see [skillmap structure](..\skillmaps.md#skillmap-structure)).